programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Preparing for installation <a id="section1"></a>

-*We'll set a few things up before installing the actual code that will run your website.
+*We're ready to get to work!
+In the rest of this lesson, we're going to get a few programs installed on your computer, use the command line to install a few things that can only be installed that way, look at and customize a private version of your website, and finally make your website publicly accessible on the Web.
+If you run into problems at any point in this lesson, see the [help section](#section9) for how to ask questions or report issues.*

+*In this section, we'll make sure you have a couple things ready on your computer for when we need them later in the lesson by covering what operating system you can use (i.e. Mac/Windows/Linux), creating a GitHub account and installing the GitHub app, why you should use a "text editor" program to work on your website, and how to use the command line.
 If you already have any of the following set up on your computer, you can skip that subsection.*

 ### Operating systems <a id="section1-0"></a>

 This tutorial should be usable by both Mac and Windows users.
 Jekyll can also work for Linux; this tutorial uses the GitHub Desktop software (Mac and Windows only) for simplicity, but Linux users will need to use git over the command line instead (not covered here).

 Jekyll isn't officially supported for Windows, which means none of the official Jekyll documentation (the pages that walk you through setting up Jekyll and what its different pieces do, which you could consult instead of or in addition to this lesson) addresses Windows use.
-I've used [David Burela's Windows instructions]( https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/) to note the places in the ["Installing Dependencies" section](#section2) when Windows users should do something different; the rest of the lesson should work the same for both Mac and Windows users, though note that screenshots are all from a Mac (so thing may look slightly different for a Windows user).
+I've used [David Burela's Windows instructions]( https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/) to note the places in the ["Installing Dependencies" section](#section2) when Windows users should do something different; the rest of the lesson should work the same for both Mac and Windows users, though note that screenshots throughout the lesson are all from a Mac (so thing may look slightly different for a Windows user).

 ### GitHub user account <a id="section1-1"></a>

-*A GitHub user account will let you host your website (make it available for others to visit) for free on GitHub.
+*A GitHub user account will let you host your website (make it available for others to visit) for free on GitHub (we'll cover how in a later step).
 As a bonus, it will also let you keep track of versions of the website and its writing as it grows or changes over time.*

 1. Visit [GitHub.com](https://github.com/) and click on the "Sign up" button on the upper right.
 Write your desired username.
 This will be visible to others, identify you on GitHub, and also be part of your site's URL; for example, the author's GitHub username is amandavisconti and her demo Jekyll site's URL is http://amandavisconti.github.io/JekyllDemo/. (*Note you can also purchase your own domain name and use it for this site, but that won't be covered in this tutorial*).
 Also write your desired email address and password, then click "Create an account".
 2. On the next page, click the "Choose" button next to the "Free" plan option, ignore the "Help me set up an organization next" checkbox, and click "Finish sign up".
 3. *Optional*: Visit https://github.com/settings/profile to add a full name (can be your real name, GitHub user name, or something else) and other public profile information, if desired.

 ### GitHub Desktop app <a id="section1-2"></a>

+*The GitHub Desktop app will make updating your live website (one we set it up) easy—instead of using the command line every time you want to update your site, you'll be able to use an easier visual tool to update your site.*

 1. Visit the [GitHub Desktop site](https://desktop.github.com/) and click on the "Download GitHub Desktop" button to download the GitHub Desktop software to your computer (Mac and Windows only; Linux users will need to use git just via the command line, which is not covered in this version of the tutorial).
 2. Once the file has completely downloaded, double-click on it and use the following directions to install GitHub Desktop...